Conservation Timeline

 Conservation Efforts

-Early efforts to save the Nēnē began with private initiatives, notably by Herbert Shipman, who started breeding nene at his family’s estate in Hā‘ena in 1918, recognizing the species’ decline.
+Early efforts to save the Nēnē began with private initiatives, notably by Herbert Shipman, who started breeding nene at his family’s Keaʻau estate (Hāʻena, Puna) on Hawaiʻi Island in 1918, recognizing the species’ decline.
 Formal conservation efforts launched in 1949 with the Nēnē Restoration Project, initiated by the State of Hawaii and the U.S. Fish and Wildlife Service.
 Captive breeding programs were established at Pōhakuloa on Hawaii Island and internationally at the Severn Wildfowl Trust in England, building on Shipman’s work.
-The first releases of captive-bred birds occurred in 1952, marking the start of widespread reintroduction efforts.
+The first, experimental release of captive-bred birds occurred in 1952, with sustained reintroduction beginning in 1960.

 Population Milestones

-Key milestones in the Nēnē's recovery include its listing as Endangered in 1967 with 279 individuals, the publication of a recovery plan in 1980 with 400-450 birds, and a draft revised recovery plan in 2004 with 1,304 individuals.
+Key milestones in the Nēnē's recovery include its listing as Endangered in 1967 with 279 individuals, the approval of the first federal recovery plan in 1983 with 400-450 birds, and a draft revised recovery plan in 2004 with 1,304 individuals.
 By 2011, the population reached 1,888-1,978 birds, and in 2019, the Nēnē was downlisted to Threatened with 3,252 individuals.
-The most recent estimate in 2022 shows 3,545 birds, with significant growth on Kaua‘i.
+The 2022 estimate was 3,861 birds; the most recent estimate, for 2025, shows about 4,323 birds, the highest statewide count on record, with continued growth on Kaua‘i.

 Recovery Planning and Downlisting